asapleejunior/excercice_react_liste_des_produits/README.md

-here is the link to test : https://asapleejunior.github.io/excercice_react_liste_des_produits/

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.